|Nutritional Guidelines (per serving)|

 |% Daily Value*|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Tres leches cake is a favorite throughout Latin America.
 The name tres leches (three "milks") comes from the 3 different kinds of milk (condensed milk, evaporated milk, and cream) that soak into this cake after it bakes, making it rich, dense and intense!
-Tres leches is typically served cold - it tastes like ice cream has just melted into your cake.
+Tres leches is typically served cold, tasting like ice cream has just melted into your cake.
 It's a great dessert for hot weather.
-Some people top tres leches with italian meringue, and others prefer to use whipped cream.
+Some people top tres leches with Italian meringue, and others prefer to use whipped cream.

 - 8 eggs

 - 2 2/3 cups sugar, plus 2 tablespoons

 - 1 teaspoon almond extract

 - Pinch of salt

 - 1 pound strawberries (plus more for decoration)

 - 1 cup blueberries (for decoration)